 The study, #StatusOfMind, discovered Instagram to be the top contributor to negative mental health effects in youth–while YouTube was the most (and only) positive platform.
 The study involved almost 1,500 young people, ranging in age from 14 to 24.

-The results showed that Instagram was particularly hard on young girls’ mental health–which could be especially alarming if you have a daughter with low self esteem.
+The results showed that Instagram was particularly hard on young girls’ mental health–which could be especially alarming if you have a child with low self esteem.

 Why Instagram is causing issues